The Fate of the Earth

 The Fate of the Earth is a 1982 book by Jonathan Schell.
 Its description of the consequences of nuclear war "forces even the most reluctant person to confront the unthinkable: the destruction of humanity and possibly most life on Earth".
 The work is regarded as a key document in the nuclear disarmament movement.

-The book is composed of three essays.
-The third and final, "The Choice", is an argument that the source of the nuclear threat is the nation-state system, and that the choice is between survival and national sovereignty.
+The book is composed of three essays, which originally ran in The New Yorker in three issues in February 1982.
+The first, "A Republic of Insects and Grass," is a description of the consequences of a nuclear holocaust.
+The second, "The Second Death," is metaphysical in nature, urging readers to respect the humanity and perhaps even the divinity of future generations, who will not be born due to the self-extermination of the human race.
+The third, "The Choice," describes the source of the nuclear threat as the nation-state system and argues that a choice must be made between national sovereignty and survival.

-Criticism

-In his review of The Fate of the Earth, Brian Martin posited that the argument that "most people" would die in the nuclear war is highly exaggerated, especially for the Global South.
-He explains the discrepancy:

-It is possible, on the other hand, to set against this claim some lines from the book: